 What this tutorial covers¶

 As seen in the Making plugins page, making a basic plugin that extends the editor is fairly easy.
-This plugin mechanism also allows you to create new UIs in the central part of the editor, similarly to the basic 2D, 3D, Script and AssetLib views.
-Such editor plugins are refered as "Main screen plugins".
+Main screen plugins allow you to create new UIs in the central part of the editor, which appear next to the "2D", "3D", "Script", and "AssetLib" buttons.
+Such editor plugins are referred as "Main screen plugins".

 Initializing the plugin¶

 First create a new plugin from the Plugins menu.
 For this tutorial, we'll put

 main_screen, but you can use any name you'd like.

 methods, but for a main screen plugin we need to add a few extra methods.

 Add five extra methods such that the script looks like this:

 tool extends EditorPlugin func _enter_tree(): pass func _exit_tree(): pass func has_main_screen(): return true func make_visible(visible): pass func get_plugin_name(): return "Main Screen Plugin" func get_plugin_icon(): return get_editor_interface().get_base_control().get_icon("Node", "EditorIcons")